What’s the point of writing a blog?

 - Selling online classes: If you want to teach your own classes, writing blog content around the lessons you offer can help generate more interest.
 If you provide a little information for free and readers like it, they may be more inclined to pay for more intensive lessons.

-3. You can create longer lasting content that will drive traffic to your website.
+3. You can create longer-lasting content that will drive traffic to your website.

 Getting recognized online as an artist is hard.
 Social media posts only live for so long before they fizzle out.
 You have to constantly promote yourself across different platforms to get eyes on your artwork.
 It’s exhausting.
 And if you pay for advertisements and promotions to get your work in front of people, it’s expensive.

 Writing blog posts can help your promotional content live a longer life online.
 If your blog content is closely related to your art business and is useful to a wide audience, your blog posts can drive traffic to your website for months and months without any additional effort after posting.
+This is what the traffic to my website looks like over 3 months.
+My blog is responsible for that organic traffic.

 How can you make blogging work for your business?
-If you are selling your art and want to write a blog post to act as a long term sales promotion, you could start typing something related to interior design into Google.
+If you are selling your art and want to write a blog post to act as a long-term sales promotion, you could start typing something related to interior design into Google.
 See how “bedroom design ideas” pops up as the most commonly searched phrase?

-Let’s say you wrote a blog post that staged your art in mock-up photos for bedroom design ideas, and included tips on how to choose the right art to bring the room together, and then included a link to your store and the specific products shown in your photos.
+Let’s say you wrote a blog post that staged your art in mock-up photos for bedroom design ideas, included tips on how to choose the right art to bring the room together, and then included a link to your store and the specific products shown in your photos.
 After including these highly searchable phrases in your blog title and body, this little blog post could start showing up in the search results after a couple of months and subtly get eyes on your art while also providing helpful design tips to your reader.

 There are many topics you can write about, but always connect your content with your main goal (selling art, growing a following, getting consulting clients, etc.).